riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 websocat -v ws://192.168.64.100:8080/ws
 ```

-## Unix Domain Sockets
+## Unix Domain Sockets (UDP)
 Unix Domain Sockets are used to communicate between server instances.
-The
-socket is not public and can only be accessed within the internal network.
+The socket can only be accessed within the internal network.

 ### Get all values
 From with server instance: